Julian/BuildingAnInterpreter/06-Parser.rst

 your example test pass by simply giving it a fake implementation that simply returns the (overall) AST we want for our example program.

+We'll now build out our parser in small chunks until we successfully can parse the above program.

 RPly and an Actual Start to Our Parser
 --------------------------------------